-JavaScript Data Grid: AG Grid Modules - Overview
+JavaScript Grid: AG Grid Modules | AG Grid

 }

-We now need to register the Grid modules we wish to use - note that this does not include
+We now need to register the Grid modules we wish to use via the

-@ag-grid-community/react as the React support is not a Grid feature, but rather a support library:

 import { ClientSideRowModelModule } from "@ag-grid-community/client-side-row-model";